oracle-livelabs/goldengate/goldengate-microservices23ai/prepare-consoles/prepare-consoles.md

     ![Connect to database](./images/04-06-connect-to-db.png " ")

-7. Repeat task 2 above to create a new Checkpoint table, Transaction information, and Heartbeat table.
+7. Repeat task 2 above to create a new Checkpoint table, Trandata information, and Heartbeat table.

 8. Repeat task 3 above to create a Managed Process Profile for **west-profile**.